awsdocs/iam-user-guide/doc_source/access_policies.md

 The information in a statement is contained within a series of elements\.
 + **Version** – Specify the version of the policy language that you want to use\.
 As a best practice, use the latest `2012-10-17` version\.
 + **Statement** – Use this main policy element as a container for the following elements\.
 You can include more than one statement in a policy\.
-+ **Sid** – Include an optional statement ID to differentiate between your statements\.
++ **Sid** \(Optional\) – Include an optional statement ID to differentiate between your statements\.
 + **Effect** – Use `Allow` or `Deny` to indicate whether the policy allows or denies access\.
-+ **Principal** – Indicate the account, user, role, or federated user to which you would like to allow or deny access\.
-If you are creating a policy to attach to a user or role, you cannot include this element\.
++ **Principal** \(Required in only some circumstances\) – If you create a resource\-based policy, you must indicate the account, user, role, or federated user to which you would like to allow or deny access\.
+If you are creating an IAM permissions policy to attach to a user or role, you cannot include this element\.
 The principal is implied as that user or role\.
 + **Action** – Include a list of actions that the policy allows or denies\.
-+ **Resource** – Specify a list of resources to which the actions apply\.
++ **Resource** \(Required in only some circumstances\) – If you create an IAM permissions policy, you must specify a list of resources to which the actions apply\.
+If you create a resource\-based policy, this element is optional\.
+If you do not include this element, then the resource to which the action applies is the resource to which the policy is attached\.
 + **Condition** \(Optional\) – Specify the circumstances under which the policy grants permission\.

 To learn about these and other more advanced policy elements, see [IAM JSON Policy Elements Reference](reference_policies_elements.md)\.